-There’s a reason why the abuser in a relationship can be smaller and physically weaker than the victim.
+Watch enough ID Channel and you’ll know there’s a reason why the abuser in a relationship can be a woman physically weaker than the victim.

 But when you get right down to it, the issue isn’t height, weight or muscle mass.